 - egg: room temperature so that yeast can act fast

-- Oil to fry: I used sunflower oil. doughnuts are traditionally fried in veg shortening or dalda but in recent years all kinds of cooking oil are used.
+- Oil to fry: I used sunflower oil. doughnuts are traditionally fried in veg shortening or dalda but in recent years all kinds of cooking oil have been used.
 We need to be careful of the oil temperature so the doughnuts are not burnt outside and uncooked inside or greasy.

 - icing sugar: powdered sugar for the glaze